Saturday, October 22, 2011

 After a day biking in Ohio, I arrive in Pennsylvania's Allegheny National Forest (Why a Frizbo Fifty?).
 My first stop is the Marienville Ranger Station.

-Based on the cold stare, I get the feeling this ranger doesn't like me or mountain bikers in general.
+Based on the ranger's cold stare, I get the feeling this ranger doesn't like me or mountain bikers in general.
 Reluctantly he points out the nearby ATV trails and parking lots.
-So I try to warm him up.
-I gesture to the stuffed bear bear on display.
-"So are there a lot bears around here?"
+I try to warm him up.
+I gesture to the stuffed bear on display.
+"So, are there a lot bears around here?"

 "Oh, yea, lots of bears.
 Worried?"

 "No, black bears don't scare me," I answer.
 I have encountered enough black bears to know that they will quickly run away with just a little encouragement.
 "Grizzly bears scare me, but not black bears."
-I offer, trying not to sound like an urban dweeb afraid of bears, snakes and poison ivy.
+I offer, trying not to sound like an urban dweeb worried about bears, snakes and poison ivy.

 "Well, let me tell you about black bears," he retorts.
 "If a grizzly bear attacks you, you can play dead.
 But if a black bear attacks you, you'd better fight back, cause he plans on eating you."

 "Really!
 And exactly how many people have been killed by man-eating black bears in the Allegheny National Forest?"
-I am tempted to reply to this civil service desk jockey, but I instead I simply thank him and head to the trail head.
+I am tempted to reply, but I instead I simply thank him and head to the trail head.

 From the "Pigs Ear Trailhead" there are 28 miles of ATV trails.

 To the west is the Marienville Trail, rated "more difficult" and to the east, the Timberline Trail rated "easiest."
-I start west to find out the meaning of "more difficult".
+I start west to find out the meaning of "more difficult."
 After a mile of smooth packed gravel trail, I come to a steep climb paved in concrete blocks and covered with pea gravel.
-It's like riding on loose marbles -- a mountain biker's death trail.
-I guess I have to stick to the easier trails.
+It's like riding on loose marbles -- a mountain biker's nightmare.
+I guess I have to stick to the easier trails (I later noticed this was a downhill only segment of the trail and there was an uphill bypass).

 Marienville ATV Trail, "More Difficult"